|2 servings||calories per servings 550||protein serving 5 g||carbs per serving 53 g||total fat per serving 33 g|

 • In a bowl, beat together powdered sugar and mascarpone (if desired, you may use a mixer).

-• Fold in half of remaining jam, lemon zest and measured juice.
+• Fold in half of remaining strawberry preserves, lemon zest and measured juice.

-• Remove cupcakes from oven.
+• Remove cupcake from oven.
 Let cool at least 10 minutes.

-• Decorate with lemon-mascarpone frosting and remaining jam.
+• Decorate with lemon-mascarpone frosting and remaining strawberry preserves.
 Enjoy!

 Seth worked with top chefs in New York and in Atlanta, and worked as the Program Director for a farm to school pilot program aimed at developing standards-based, hands-on garden and cooking curriculum for children from kindergarten to fifth grade.
 Seth also spent several years working as a farmers market chef in Atlanta.
 During this time, he established and developed connections between the market and local schools, after-school clubs, senior living facilities, and other community organizations.
 At these community connection posts, he shared his culinary knowledge and expertise, giving hands on cooking instruction as he explained how farmers markets can benefit an individual's health and community.
 In 2016, Chef Seth was named a Georgia Grown Executive Chef for his commitment to locally grown food.Learn More...